marirsg2/Transformer_basic_boilerplate/README.md

 Has two versions, vanilla torch, and pytorch lightning version (see lightning branch)

 # To run
-pip install -r requirements.txt
+Create a virtual env, it will save you so much headache pip install -r requirements.txt

 run the train.py file and make sure it runs.